Early Years Care and Education

 Careers & Opportunities

-As well as developing your skills in your current workplace, the FdA Early Years and Education is good preparation for the BA Education and Training Studies, a part-time top-up which offers the opportunity to gain an honours degree in education and training.
-The skills and knowledge gained in this course may also prepare the way for entry into teacher training through PGCE or SCITT programmes, or to Early Years Professional Status.
+As well as developing your skills in your current workplace, the FdA Early Years and Education is good preparation for the BA (Hons) Education Studies, a part-time top-up which offers the opportunity to gain an honours degree in education and training.
+The skills and knowledge gained in this course may also prepare the way for entry into teacher training through PGCE or SCITT programmes, or to Early Years Initial Teacher Training.

 Professional development runs throughout the three years of the degree, giving you the opportunity to link your study and work.